-• An Economic Partnership Agreement (EPA) is a set of trade rules concluded between two countries.
-An EPA covers both trade in goods and trade in services.

-• An EPA is a mechanism for achieving more in-depth, higher liberalization of trade in services than multilateral commitments (WTO) by negotiations between two countries.

-Higher "level" and broader "scope" of liberalization of trade in services committed under the WTO agreements can be achieved by EPAs.
-These achievements of EPAs are generally referred to as the "WTO (GATS)-plus".
+- •An Economic Partnership Agreement (EPA) is a set of trade rules concluded between two countries.
+An EPA covers both trade in goods and trade in services. - •An EPA is a mechanism for achieving more in-depth, higher liberalization of trade in services than multilateral commitments (WTO) by negotiations between two countries. - Higher "level" and broader "scope" of liberalization of trade in services committed under the WTO agreements can be achieved by EPAs.